 United℠ Business Card

 If you’re a small business owner, you can earn a 75,000 bonus miles after $5,000 in purchases within the first 3 months of account opening with the United Business Card.
-You’ll also get 2 miles per dollar on United purchases and transit and at gas stations, restaurants and office supply stores, as well as 1 mile per dollar on all other purchases.
+You can also earn an additional 75,000 miles after spending $20,000 in your first 6 months.
+You’ll get 2 miles per dollar on United purchases and transit and at gas stations, restaurants and office supply stores, as well as 1 mile per dollar on all other purchases.

 Chase Sapphire Preferred®

 Chase Ultimate Rewards transfer at a 1:1 ratio to United MileagePlus, making the Chase Sapphire Preferred a great option for earning United Miles.
-There’s no limit to the number of points you can earn through card spend and the new card member bonus alone earns you 80,000 bonus points once you spend $4,000 in the first three months.
-Plus earn up to $50 in statement credits towards grocery store purchases within your first year of account opening.
+There’s no limit to the number of points you can earn through card spend and the new card member bonus alone earns you 100,000 bonus points once you spend $4,000 in the first three months.

 Chase Sapphire Reserve®